looker-open-source/viz-report-table-marketplace-open-source/README.md

 - Reduce to a single dimension value for financial-style reporting
 - Experimental: drag'n'drop ordering of flat tables

+## Tagging fields in LookML

+A common reporting requirement is grouping fields under headings, and abbreviating column headers when many columns are present.
+This can be repetitive work!
+The Report Table vis will pick up tags in the LookML model, with the format `"vis-tools:SETTING:VALUE"`.

+The current tag settings available are `heading` and `short_name`.

+    measure: number_of_transactions {
+      tags: [
+        "vis-tools:heading:Transaction Value",
+        "vis-tools:short_name:Volume",
+        "vis-tools:unit:#"
+      ]
+      type: count
+      value_format_name: decimal_0
+      drill_fields: [transaction_details*]
+    }

 ## Notes

 - Maximum of two pivot fields